danshort/danshort.github.io/src/index.md

 Work in progress, may be ugly
 ## Currently Reading:

-> We lose the habit of reading because we’re afraid of wasting our time.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">We lose the habit of reading because we’re afraid of wasting our time.
 We think we need to be productive and “on the go” at all times.
-But people are not machines, and you are nourished by naps and fiction and basking in sunlight, no less than by food and drink.
+But people are not machines, and you are nourished by naps and fiction and basking in sunlight, no less than by food and drink.</p>&mdash; Owl! at the Library 😴🧙‍♀️ (@SketchesbyBoze) <a href="https://twitter.com/SketchesbyBoze/status/1433489882094178313?ref_src=twsrc%5Etfw">September 2, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
->
-> — Owl! at the Library 😴🧙‍♀️ (@SketchesbyBoze) [September 2, 2021](https://twitter.com/SketchesbyBoze/status/1433489882094178313?ref_src=twsrc%5Etfw)

 [GoodReads reading list](https://www.notion.sogoodreads.com/danshort)